BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.22.1

+* Bugfix: Fixing a php notice 8.4.4 of php where we're using array_sum on an array that includes a mixture of strings and ints.

 = 0.22 =

 * Adding new functionality aimed at meeting new legal requirements for apartments in regard to pricing.